-CACI International Inc (NYSE:CACI) announced today that it has been selected as one of 13 prime contractors to support Integrated Cyber Operations (ICO) services for the U.S. Navy.
-With an anticipated ceiling value of $899 million, this five-year (one base plus four options) indefinite delivery/indefinite quantity contract is one of multiple “Pillar” contracts that will support the entire spectrum of non-inherently governmental services and solutions associated with full system lifecycle support of the Space and Naval Warfare (SPAWAR) Atlantic Business Portfolios.
-This new work is one of four prime Pillar awards CACI has won and expands the company’s business in its Cyberspace market.
+CACI International Inc (NYSE:CACI) announced today that it has been selected as a prime contractor to support Transport and Computing Infrastructure (TCI) for the U.S. Navy.
+With an anticipated ceiling value of $899 million, shared among all multiple-award recipients, this five-year (one base plus four one-year options), multiple-award indefinite delivery/indefinite quantity contract is one of several "Pillar" contracts that will support the entire spectrum of non-inherently governmental services and solutions associated with full system lifecycle support for mission areas within the TCI portfolio for the Space and Naval Warfare Systems (SPAWAR) Systems Center Atlantic.
+This new work is one of five prime Pillar awards CACI has won and expands the company's business in its Enterprise IT market area.

-John Mengucci, CACI's Chief Operating Officer and President of U.S. Operations, said, “CACI will leverage our proven cyberspace and information assurance solutions and industry-recognized processes to provide the high-quality, high-value services the U.S. Navy needs to fulfill its mission.”
+John Mengucci, CACI's Chief Operating Officer and President of U.S. Operations, said, "CACI will leverage our in-depth knowledge of and record of superior performance with the Space and Naval Warfare Systems Center Atlantic, as well as our industry-recognized processes to provide the high-quality, high-value services the U.S. Navy needs to fulfill its mission."

-According to CACI President and Chief Executive Officer Ken Asbury, “This new work in integrated cyber operations services positions us to expand our business in our high-growth Cyberspace market area.
-It is part of our focused strategy to win large contract vehicles that allow us to offer a wide range of capabilities our customers can rely on to fulfill their critical missions.”
+According to CACI President and Chief Executive Officer Ken Asbury, "This new work in communications and networking services positions us to expand our business in our high-volume Enterprise IT market area.
+Our growth strategy involves a focus on winning large contract vehicles, like this one, that enable us to help our customers fulfill their most critical missions."